The Lavin Agency Speakers Bureau

 What happens to the soul of a nation—and the meanings of safety and community—when we normalize mass shootings?

 “What is the meaning of public health in an armed society?” asks psychiatrist and author Dr. Jonathan Metzl.
-In his highly anticipated new book, What We’ve Become: Living and Dying in a Country of Arms, Metzl takes on an urgent topic: mass shootings and the contested social and racial politics of American firearms.
+In his vital new book, What We’ve Become: Living and Dying in a Country of Arms, Metzl takes on an urgent topic: mass shootings and the contested social and racial politics of American firearms.
 Rather than preaching to one side or the other of the polarizing gun debate, he asks us to step back and think of the broader questions we face as a nation: How do we imagine safety?
 Are the divisions too deep, or is it possible to come together in solidarity?
 And, how on earth did we get here?
 This piercing analysis shows mass shootings as a symptom of our deepest unresolved conflicts.
 Metzl ultimately lights the long road of alliance-forging, racial-reckoning, and political power-brokering we must take to set things right.

 “Metzl is provocative…he brings a unique blend of psychiatric insight and data analysis—as well as philosophical insights—into concepts of risk, cost, and community.”— Boston Globe